 - Soil quality.
 Does it need some improvement, compost, mulch, moisture?
 Not all compost or mulch is the same.
-Make notes what compost or mulch worked better for you.
+Make notes on what compost or mulch worked better for you.

 - Topographical features, where is a slope, wet or dry spots.
 Read more in microclimates in a northern garden.

 Replant and continue to grow

 We grow a garden for food, and also for fun, pleasure, and achievement.
 So if something does not grow it gets replaced with something that does.
 Yes, pruning shears and the composting bin can be my best friends in order to obtain a beautiful and productive garden.
 In most cases, we do not try to save the plant at any cost, but rather take it out and plant a new one.